0n3man/wifi2wifi/README.md

 $ sudo sysctl --system
 ```
 Before we reboot we can test that the web server will come up.
 If the netstat
-command provides output you have a web server listening on port 80.
+command below provides output you have a web server listening on port 80.
 ```
 $ sudo systemctl daemon-reload
 $ sudo systemctl start wifi-setup